 Please join us for our 21st annual Hike For A Cure in Yosemite.
 As we did for our first ten years, we will be hiking together to the cables at the base of Half Dome.
-You'll be part of a very special group of family and friends working together to raise funds to find a cure for a histiocytosis.
+You'll be part of a very special group of family and friends working together to raise funds to find a cure for histiocytosis.

 Saturday night, due to COVID protocols in Yosemite, we'll distribute a boxed dinner and have an informal opening event at the Curry Village amphitheater.
 Sunday morning we leave before dawn.
-With each step on the 18 mile hike we are reminded of the exhausting, seemingly never-ending journey faced by those fighting histiocytosis.
+With each step on the 17 mile hike we are reminded of the exhausting, seemingly never-ending journey faced by those fighting histiocytosis.
 The hike is hard - no doubt.
-Fighting histiocytosis is significantly harder.
+Fighting histiocytosis is so much harder.

-Sunday night over pizza in front of our tent cabins we will celebrate success and then say our goodbyes at breakfast on Monday.
-Back at home, school or work you will have many stories to share with your sponsors - not just about the hike itself, but about the "Histio Hero’s” and their families that you met.
+Sunday night over pizza in front of our tent cabins we will celebrate success and then say our goodbyes to our histio friends at Monday morning.
+Back at home, school or work you will have many stories to share with your sponsors - not just about the hike itself, but also about the "Histio Heroes" and families that you met.

 When our son Anton (center) was diagnosed with Langerhans Cell Histiocytosis (LCH) three months after his birth our world was in turned upside down.
 In those days the survival rate for infants with the disease was less than 50%.
 It was a very hard time for us.

-We were incredibly grateful that he survived this battle, and came away determined to help those that were to follow us down this difficult path.
+We were incredibly grateful that he survived this battle, and came away determined to help those that would have to follow us down this difficult path.
 With the support of our family and friends we created Hike For A Cure in 2001 to raise money to fund the research that would lead to a cure for histiocytosis.
 In the 20 years since that first hike the participants on Hike For A Cure have raised $2.2M!

-Our goal is clear: to have a cure in place by 2021.
+Our goal has always been clear: to have a cure for histiocytosis in place by 2021.